gagdiez/PhDThesis/README.md

 ![Screenshots](https://github.com/gagdiez/tesis/blob/master/4.brain_parcellation/img/structural.png)

-# Inferring and Comparing StructuralParcellations of the Human Brainusing Diffusion MRI - Guillermo Gallardo
+# Inferring and Comparing Structural Parcellations of the Human Brain Using Diffusion MRI - Guillermo Gallardo

 Understanding how brain connectivity is organized, and how this constrains brain functionality is a key question of neuroscience.
 The advent of Diffusion Magnetic Resonance Imaging (dMRI) permitted the in vivo estimation of